rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 This post presents programming in a different light than what is commonly considered.
 We will look at cognitive aspects of interacting with code.

 We will examine cognitive effort that goes into the implementation and cognitive loads on these poor souls who need to work on that code later.
-Cognitive load of code consumption is much more interesting and less intuitive than the effort of its creation.
+We will consider the programming language, its libraries, and implemented programs as
+_instructional materials_.
+We will view the developer as both an _instructional designer_ and a _learner_.
 We will think about bugs as cognitive overload.
 We will discuss cognitive impact of abstractions, types, and programming principles.

-Cognitive load of working with code is rarely considered, how often do we hear a statement like this?
+Cognitive load of working with code is rarely considered.
+We ask "How long it will take?" (in fibonacci numbers, of course), we do not ask "How it will impact the overall complexity?".

-> &emsp; _"Yeah, I can do it but it will be complicated so I think we should not go there."_

 I had quite a few eye opening moments when thinking about these topics.
 This is the main reason I decided to write and share my thoughts.
 This post will be a high level rant discussing programming across the industry spectrum from JavaScript to Haskell.
+I will try to explain psychological terminology but assume readers' (high level) familiarity with concepts of FP and OOP.

 My pet peeve is identifying specific [patterns of erroneous code](/tags/patterns-of-erroneous-code.html) and what could be causing them, there is obviously a human factor underlying these patterns.
 Mental processes involved in writing code are such a fascinating and broad subject.
 I am taking only a very narrow path trough it.
-I am planning another high level post to discuss programming from a different but relevant angle:
-It will be about empirical and deductive approach to coding.
+I am planning another high level post to discuss programming from a different but relevant angle, it will be about empirical and deductive approach to coding.
 I believe these 2 approaches come with different mindsets and impact our cognitive loads in interesting ways.

-This post reflects on my personal observations accumulated over 27 years of professional programming work.
+This post reflects on my personal observations accumulated over 27 years of professional programming work, augmented by few years of academic teaching.
 I am not a psychologist, these are observations of a coder.

 ## Cognitive psychology

 Cognitive load theory defines cognitive load as the amount of information that working memory holds at one time.
 The idea is that the human brain is limited in that capacity.
-Psychologist have identified the load to be about 7 "units of information".
+Psychologist have identified the load to be about 7 "units of information" (also called "chunks").
 If you are into certain technical sports like skiing, swimming, golf..., you may know first hand how hard it is to control just 2 aspects of your body movement at the same time.
 This space appears to be quite limited.
 I imagine the magic number is << 7 in programming.
+However, I expect the ability to cope varies greatly between individuals, I noticed getting myself in trouble with 3 interacting idiosyncratic elements.
+Notice, it would be hard to enumerate chunks involved in a classic imperative program.
+If we can load only a limited "chunks" into working memory, how big can these chunks be?
+The answer is interesting: it seems that it does not matter![^chunking]

+[^chunking]: See this wiki page: [Chunking](https://psychology.fandom.com/wiki/Chunking).
+Using me as example, here are some examples that have a very few chunks that I have worked a lot with: programming assignment statement, function application, function composition, algebraic topology, compensated compactness (using measure theory to study PDEs), conservation laws.
+All of these link 2 things.
+I got in trouble the most with the assignment statements.
+You may think about other high level topics you have studied (e.g. Curry-Howard correspondence, computation laws, operational semantics, graph adjacency matrices, if your background is more CS), none introduces any particular mental hardship once you understand them.

 Cognitive load theory is concerned with _instructional design_ and improving how the _information is presented_ to a _learner_.
 Controlling learner's cognitive loads is an essential part of this work.

-Continuous learning is a part of being working programmer, but it is not the biggest mental effort.
-Implementing and modifying project code is by far the biggest cognitive effort that programmers face.
+Continuous learning is a part of what programmers do, but implementing and modifying project code is by far the biggest cognitive effort that programmers face.
-I look at this as: the code itself is a very important instructional material, programmers are _learners_ and _instructional designers_ at the same time.
+I look at this as: the code itself is a very important _instructional material_, programmers are _learners_ and _instructional designers_ at the same time.
 Programs are where the _presentation of information_ happens.
 The concepts of cognitive load theory seem still relevant after this adjustment.

 Cognitive psychology considers 3 types of cognitive load: _Intrinsic, Extraneous, Germane_.
-All are related to information presentation and we will think about them in the context of code.
+All are related to _information presentation_ and we will think about them in the context of code.

 * _Intrinsic cognitive load_ is the inherent level of difficulty associated with a specific (instructional) topic.
-Thinking about code, requirements are a good example of a topic.
+Thinking about code, requirements are a good choice for a topic.
-A rough moral equivalent known to software developers is _essential complexity_ (things are complex and there is nothing we can do about it).
+A rough moral equivalent known to software developers is _essential complexity_ (things are complex because they are, to reduce this load requirements would need to change).

 * _Extraneous cognitive load_ is generated by the manner in which information is presented to learners and is under the control of instructional designers.
 This term is often used to describe unnecessary (artificially induced) cognitive load.
 Thinking about code, a rough moral equivalent of high extraneous load is
-_accidental complexity_[^accidental] (things are complex because we made them so).
+_accidental complexity_[^accidental] (things are complex because the program made it so).

 * Germane cognitive load refers to the work that is put into constructing a long-lasting store of knowledge or schema.
 Schema is a pattern of thought or behavior that organizes categories of information and the relationships among them.
 Psychologist also use the term
-_"chunk"_ (pattern or concept with coarser granularity) and schema construction is the process of creating these chunks in memory.
+_"chunk"_ and schema construction is the process of creating these chunks in memory.
 Thinking about code, this roughly translates to using _abstractions_, higher level concepts, types, programming principles.
-An _OO_ programmer may try to establish intuitive object hierarchies to model the business domain, an FP-ier will may use denotational[^denotational] approach, look how things compose (category theory), design DSLs, blue-print the design using types.
+An _OO_ programmer may try to define intuitive object hierarchies, employ design patterns to model the business domain.
+An FP-ier may use denotational[^denotational] approach, look how things compose (think about categories), design DSLs, blue-print the design using types.

 > &emsp; _Cognitive load theory thesis is about reducing extraneous cognitive load redirecting it towards germane load._

+Cognitive theory considers intrinsic load to be not movable, obviously requirements can be changed.

 I need to emphasize that the _information presentation_ under consideration facilitates understanding of the code itself and not so much the concepts (e.g. abstractions) used to create it.
 Knowledge of these concepts is a prerequisite.
-Prerequisites are an important caveat and one that ends but being contentious.
+Prerequisites are an important caveat and one that ends up being contentious.

 _side_note_start
 **Time for first reality check.** Working on a project code will reinforce knowledge of the abstractions (psychologist call something similar a [worked-example effect](https://en.wikipedia.org/wiki/Worked-example_effect)) but, for a working programmer, learning programming concepts ideally needs to happen outside of project work.
 In reality, there is no time for this.
 Also, abstractions that can be used in the program are limited not only by what the developer and the team know, but also by what is supported by the PL (programming language).
-Developer backgrounds and what is supported in the PL vary a great deal.
+Developer backgrounds and what is supported in an PL vary a great deal.
 _side_note_end

-[^denotational]: Denotational approach maps requirements to mathematical concepts such as Monoids, identifies categorical structures (things that compose), etc. [Conal Elliott's talk](https://www.youtube.com/watch?v=bmKYiUOEo2A) about it.
+[^denotational]: Denotational approach means mapping requirements to mathematical concepts such as Monoids, identifies categorical structures (things that compose), etc.

 [^accidental]:  Accidental and essential complexity have been introduced in [No Silver Bullet](https://en.wikipedia.org/wiki/No_Silver_Bullet)

-This sets the stage for what I want do discuss, but before continuing *let me briefly review a few more relevant concepts.*
+This sets the stage for what I want do discuss, but before continuing let me briefly review a ***few more relevant concepts.***

 _Cognitive overload_ happens when working memory is overwhelmed by the 3 cognitive loads we have described, IMO, bugs are evidence of cognitive overload in programming.
+I want to point out, however, that psychology is not a simple arithmetic, a programmer can learn how to process large cognitive loads sequentially few chunks of information at the time and some programmers appear to get very good at this.
+However high cognitive loads will overwhelm even the most diligent among us, There is even a trivial combinatorial complexity to this (does working memory go through a binomial number reloads?).

 I wanted to use _cognitive debt_ in the title, intending it as a pun on "technical debt", because I am interested in discussing negative impacts on the team's ability to understand and reason about the code.